datlooms/DOT/dot_master_discovery/QUANT_SIGNAL_DISCOVERY_BRIEF.md

 may replace the frozen-triple architecture entirely.
 Treat it as the most consequential open question in the project.**

+## 8.0 — TWO LEVELS OF LICENSING, AND THE SECOND IS THE OPERATOR'S

+**PHASE 8 AS ORIGINALLY WRITTEN LICENSES THE CONDITION.
+THE OPERATOR'S FORMULATION LICENSES THE BAR.**
+Read 8.1-8.6 with that distinction in mind, because it changes what the saturation test is testing.

+    CONDITION-LEVEL (8.1 below)   license each of the 249 conditions per direction against terrain -> count LICENSED conditions per bar -> k+ agreement is the signal the filter acts on the VOCABULARY

+    BAR-LEVEL (the operator's)    use the non-F0 families as TERRAIN DESCRIPTORS to establish which BARS are in a favourable state -> then ANY convergence cluster forming on such a bar is admissible the filter acts on the BARS

+**WHY THE SECOND MAY SUCCEED WHERE THE FIRST FAILED.** F10's density family was fused into F0 and never run because raw density saturates — ~24 of 120 thresholds sit at extremes on any bar by construction, and at 1,000 signals 97.1% of bars reach depth 3.
+Directional licensing of the VOCABULARY was proposed as the filter. **The F1 coverage measurement now suggests that filter may not bite hard enough: a union of 238 fold-persistent pairs at WR>=96% covers 100% of bars.
+Pooling anything in this system saturates.**

+**BAR-LEVEL LICENSING FILTERS A DIFFERENT THING.** It does not ask "which conditions are allowed to speak" — it asks "is this bar in a state where agreement means something".
+A handful of rare terrain descriptors, each active on 3-8% of bars, intersected, produces a small set of bars. **On those bars the vocabulary needs no filtering at all, because the scarcity has already been supplied by the terrain rather than by the licence.**

+**THE OPERATOR'S FRAMING, IN HIS WORDS, AND IT IS THE DESIGN SPEC:** every bite of the cake is smelled in advance of consumption, so all valid convergence clusters are valid — all well-cooked cake is edible.
+The terrain layers are the nose: a whole-state judgement assembled from many weak signals at once, no one of them decisive. **A single-variable threshold is a thermometer.
+It reads one number precisely and says nothing about whether the cake is cooked.**

+## WHAT THIS ASKS YOU TO MEASURE, IN THIS ORDER

+  **1. BUILD THE TERRAIN STATE FROM PHASE 5's OUTPUT.** Phase 5 asks, per non-F0 family, what it
+     describes and whether it is rare enough to gate.
+Take the members that pass — rare, causal, fold-persistent — and form a per-bar state array per direction.
+NOT a union of a family.
+A handful of members across SEVERAL families, chosen for rarity.

+  **2. INTERSECT AND REPORT THE SCARCITY CURVE.** For 1, 2, 3, 4 descriptors intersected: what share
+     of bars survive, per direction? **THIS IS THE SATURATION TEST IN ITS BAR-LEVEL FORM AND IT IS STILL THE FIRST THING TO RUN.** If four rare descriptors intersected still leave 60% of bars, the terrain is not scarce and the architecture fails for the old reason at a new level.
+Say so and stop.

+  **3. THEN ASK WHETHER THE VOCABULARY NEEDS FILTERING AT ALL.** On the surviving bars only, report
+     the raw depth distribution — how many of the 249 conditions agree, per direction, unfiltered.
+     **If depth on well-cooked bars is naturally rare, the licence is unnecessary and the architecture simplifies to: terrain admits the bar, any k+ cluster is the signal.** If depth is still saturated there, condition-level licensing (8.1-8.6) is the fallback and both filters are needed.

+  **4. SCORE IT AGAINST OPTION B's LADDER, LIKE FOR LIKE.** Same frame, same engine, same conviction,
+     same jar, 1 lot.
+Option B: all 44 losses at depth 1-3, 739 trades at depth 4+ with ZERO losses, average trade climbing $37 -> $97. **IF TERRAIN-ADMITTED CLUSTERS REPRODUCE THAT SHAPE, THE GRADIENT IS A PROPERTY OF AGREEMENT ON GOOD TERRAIN RATHER THAN OF FROZEN SIGNAL SELECTION.**

+  **5. AND REPORT COVERAGE, BECAUSE THAT IS WHY THIS MATTERS.** Option B's realised gated coverage is
+     ~1.1% UP / 1.3% DOWN against a catalogue ceiling of 9.01% / 7.71%. **A terrain-admitted engine
+     is not bound by which combinations happened to be searched.** If it reaches materially more terrain at comparable quality, that is the argument for it — and coverage is the axis where the frozen architecture is weakest.

+**AND THE STANDARD THIS IS JUDGED BY IS NOT PROFIT.** The operator's stated objective is confidence that the signals will keep performing, not more money.
+A terrain layer earns its place by making FAILURES LEGIBLE: if a trade loses inside a state that was supposed to be favourable, that is information, and the descriptor can be checked independently of P&L. **BOOK-50 went 6.40 -> 2.19 and nobody could say why.
+That is the wound this addresses.** Report what each layer DESCRIBES, not only what it scores.

+**THE LOOK-AHEAD TRAP APPLIES DOUBLY HERE** and it is now the single most likely way this produces a spectacular and worthless result. terrain_episodes.csv is FULL-SAMPLE and carries an eligibility_mask and a population column.
+Four concurrence files carried causal=False on every row until this run;
+concurrence_entry_order.csv now has a causal arm. **A bar-level licence derived from full-sample labels and used to admit an entry is look-ahead.
+State the basis at every use or the result is discarded.**

 ## 8.1 — THE PROPOSITION

 Everything in this project so far freezes a combination.
 F0 searches `A + B + C`, ratifies the